Chase DoorDash Benefits: How to Get Free Delivery and $120 in Credits

 As you may know, restaurants make very little money from delivery apps.
 So, while you should certainly take advantage of the benefits that come with your chosen card, consider ordering directly from your local establishments, too.
 They need your support more than ever — and many even offer free delivery!

 Ready to dive into the Chase DoorDash cards and their perks?
-Here’s a quick look at the cards you can currently apply for, followed by more details.
+Here’s a quick look at the cards you can currently apply for, followed by more details for some of them.

 |Card||Complimentary DashPass Membership||Restaurant Earning||Annual Fee|

 |Chase Sapphire Reserve®||12+ months||3X points/dollar||$550|

 |Chase Freedom Flex℠||3 months||3%–5% cash back||$0|